MalahatNation/governance-library/local-education-agreement.md

 ## 16.4.
 The Parties will encourage functions and meetings, such as parent-teacher interviews, to be held in the community.

 ## 16.5.
-The LEA Working Group will meet once a month, while the education liaison will meet weekly with school representatives to review student progress.
+The LEA Working Group will meet once a month during the school year, while the education liaison will meet weekly with school representatives to review student progress.

 ## 16.6.
 The Parties agree to establish an annual graduation ceremony will occur including children graduating from preschool/daycare to Kindergarten, 7th to 8th grade and 12th grade.